Catholic Guardian Services: Catholic Home Bureau for Dependent Children

 The Catholic Home Bureau (CHB) was founded in 1898 by members of the St. Vincent de Paul Society.
 However, the agency was neither incorporated nor legally authorized as “a charitable organization for the placing of Catholic children” until January 7, 1899, when Justice H. W. Bookstoner of the New York State Supreme Court signed off on its certification.
 CHB was established as a Catholic foster home agency in the United States and was among the earliest Catholic institutions involved in child welfare services.
-The agency was founded to provide safe Catholic homes to institutionalized orphans to relieve overcrowded conditions at such facilities without shipping the children out West to likely Protestant homes on orphan trains.
+The agency was founded to provide safe Catholic homes to institutionalized orphans, to relieve overcrowded conditions at such facilities without shipping the children out West to likely Protestant homes on orphan trains.

-From 1899 to 1902, CHB placed 465 orphans with families across the Northeast in states such as New York, Pennsylvania, New Jersey, Connecticut, Vermont, and Indiana.
-The agency continued to grow in the ensuing decades, and by January 31, 1925, CHB had placed 4,764 children in free and adoptive homes.
+From 1899 to 1902, CHB helped 465 orphans find families across the Northeast in states such as New York, Pennsylvania, New Jersey, Connecticut, Vermont, and Indiana.
+The agency grew in the ensuing decades, and by January 31, 1925, CHB had placed 4,764 children in free and adoptive homes.
 CHB funded such an operation with a combination of earnings, donations, and assistance from the St. Vincent de Paul Society.
 The Department of Charities of New York City paid from $25 in 1898 to $50 in 1925 annually per child placed by the agency.

 CHB at the White House for the White House Conference on the Care of Dependent Children.

 In 1909, the Board of Directors of CHB, led by Thomas Mulry with key participation from Edmund Butler, attended the first White House Conference on the Care of Dependent Children per invitation from President Theodore Roosevelt.
 This conference aimed to garner government support for the protection of children from institutionalization and neglect.
 The agency witnessed a great overhaul in 1925 as the St. Vincent de Paul Society withdrew its sponsorship, and Catholic Charities of the Archdiocese of New York and Diocese of Brooklyn assumed this responsibility.
 This marked an extension of the services offered by CHB, and under the auspices of Catholic Charities, CHB established its own Maternity Services Program.